nvold/rshell/README.md

 The next command after ; wil always run.

-Anything after # is considered a comment, and not ran.
+Anything after # is considered a comment, and will not be ran.

 ---